mozilla/dxr/docs/source/development.rst

     DXR is in the middle of a plugin system redesign that will move much of DXR's core functionality to plugins, eliminate singletons and custom loading tricks, and increase the capabilities of the plugin API.
-This chapter documents the old system.
+This section documents the old system.

 Structure and API
 =================